 Tips for using income protection

-• Maintain your relationship with your insurer by doing all they require.
-For example, your insurer might require you to see a medical practitioner to maintain your status.
+Maintain your relationship with your insurer by doing all they require.
+For example, your insurer might require you to see a medical practitioner to maintain your payment status.

-• Questions are key.
-Ask lots of questions about how your cover works to see how you can customise it.
+Questions are key.
+Ask lots of questions about how your cover works and what is included and excluded, to see how you can customise it.

 Which Australian brands offer income protection?